digital-work-lab/open-source-project/slides/02-git.md

 - In the fork, it is recommended to create working branches instead of committing to the `main` branch.
 - It is good practice to regularly **sync** the `main` branches (on GitHub), and merge the changes into your working branches (locally or on GitHub).
-- Syncing changes may be necessary to get bugfixes from the original repository, and to prevent diverging histories (potential merge conflicts in the pull request).
+- Syncing changes may be necessary to get bug fixes from the original repository, and to prevent diverging histories (potential merge conflicts in the pull request).

 ---